Many people love how ivy plants look, and this makes them want to keep them indoors.

 Pest issues can kill ivy plants as well, and this can be very problematic.
-If you accidentally let your ivy plant get too dry, then it could attract pests such as spider mites.
+If you accidentally let your plant get too dry, it could attract pests such as spider mites.

 These spider mites could very easily kill your ivy plants if you don’t take quick action, and you’re going to want to be a proactive plant owner.

 This is really an annoyance because you know that you can’t water your ivy too much or it will create problems.
 It means that you need to do your best to get things right to avoid attracting pests.